NC TV Roraima

-TV Bandeirantes Roraima (also known as Band Roraima or Band RR) is a Brazilian television station located in Boa Vista, capital of the State of Roraima.
-It operates on virtual channel 8 (36 UHF digital) and is affiliated with Rede Bandeirantes.
+NC TV Roraima (channel 8) is a Brazilian television station located in Boa Vista, capital of the State of Roraima, carrying Band for the entire state.
 The station is part of Grupo Norte de Comunicação, owned by businessman Sérgio Bringel.
 It was the third station to go on air and the second oldest in Roraima, after TV Roraima.
 Today it only has two outsourced local programs in the Christian and news segments.

 History

 The Ministry of Communications granted it as a Television Retransmitter (RTV), granted to the Foundation for Social and Cultural Promotion of the State of Roraima on March 14, 1990.
 In July of the same year, businessman Rubens de Camargo Penteado, former press officer for Jucá, registered with the commercial board the creation of TV Caburaí (a company that existed only on paper until then).
 Then, the future station entered into a partnership with the foundation, whose board of directors was entirely made up of friends and allies of Jucá, and began to manage the TV channel together with the foundation.
 On November 28, Camargo Penteado left the partnership of the television station and transferred his share to the then senator Jucá, as stated in the contractual change at the commercial board.

 On September 12, 1991, TV Caburaí, affiliated to Rede Bandeirantes, went on air.
 The network returned to have a signal in Boa Vista nine years after TV Roraima ceased to be independent (the station broadcast cherry-picked Bandeirantes and Globo programs 1975 to 1982) to exclusively retransmit TV Globo programming.

 The station went on air offering a very varied local schedule, three hours a day, including news, sports, culture, among other topics.
 It broadcast live the first direct election for governor in Roraima, including the counting that took two weeks.
 In the following years it experienced decline.

 In 1996, the station was transferred to the management of a communication group, once again experiencing a good period, with new programs in almost two hours of local programming daily.

 In February 2008, the station broke the retransmission agreement with Rede Bandeirantes and started retransmitting the news channel Record News, but three months later, on May 12, it returned to the old network without any warning.